VikasR3/BillCollector/README.md

 - Vaultwarden (docker image: vaultwarden/server:latest)
 - ... with Bitwarden API (<https://bitwarden.com/help/vault-management-api/>) in one docker stack
 - Secure https access is mandatory for account management and usage of Vaultwarden.
 Therefore, addtionally needed:
-- ... with Bitwarden API (<https://bitwarden.com/help/vault-management-api/>) in one docker stack
-- Secure https access is mandatory for account management and usage of Vaultwarden.
-Therefore, addtionally needed:
   - nginxproxymanager with Let's Encrypt (docker image: jc21 nginx-proxy-manager:latest)
   - Duckdns account & config -> redirect to local IP address